ntrivisonno/testing_README/README.md

 ## Creating a Python virtual enviroment to run the scripts

-If you have `virtualenv' installed, you can configure an isoleted Python enviroment to run the scripts of the repository.
+If you have 'virtualenv' installed, you can configure an isoleted Python enviroment to run the scripts of the repository.

-Also the repository provides a `virtualenv_requirements.txt' file to facilitate the installation of the dependencies.
+Also the repository provides a 'virtualenv_requirements.txt' file to facilitate the installation of the dependencies.

+'''
-`~$ mkdir virtualenvs
+~$ mkdir virtualenvs
 ~$cd virtualenvs
- ~/virtualenvs$ virtualenv --python=python2.7 dzhanibekovEffect'
+~/virtualenvs$ virtualenv --python=python2.7 dzhanibekovEffect
+'''

 The virtual enviroment is created using `python2.7' which is the version of python neccesary for runnnign the scripts.